danem47531-byte/-APL-Logistics/README.md

 ## 📧 Contact

-For questions or feedback, please open an issue or contact [your.email@example.com](mailto:your.email@example.com)
+For questions or feedback, please open an issue or contact [tridevpal2@gmail.com](mailto:tridevpal2@gmail.com)

-## 🗺️ Roadmap

-- [ ] Add user authentication
-- [ ] Implement real-time data updates
-- [ ] Add email alerts for SLA breaches
-- [ ] Create mobile-responsive design
-- [ ] Add machine learning predictions
-- [ ] Integrate with ERP systems
-- [ ] Add multi-language support
-- [ ] Create API endpoints

----

 ⭐ **If you find this project useful, please consider giving it a star!** ⭐